Contrast-Security-OSS/docs/content/installation/setup/Installation-quick-start.md

 * The [Node agent](installation-node.html#node-overview) analyzes the behavior of Node.js web applications by using established techniques, such as source-to-source compilation, to intercept and add Contrast's sensors to an application prior to execution.

-* The [Ruby agent](installation-ruby.html#ruby-overview) analyzes the behavior of Ruby on Rails web applications...
+* The [Ruby agent](installation-ruby.html#ruby-overview) provides runtime protection of Ruby on Rails web applications.

-* The [Python agent](installation-python.html#python-overview) analyzes the behavior of Django, Flask and Pyramid web applications...
+* The [Python agent](installation-python.html#python-overview) provides runtime protection of Django, Flask and Pyramid web applications.